 One of the big challenges of machine translation is that language is culture and context specific, full of nuance and including slang, imprecisions and colloquialisms.
 This makes it difficult to faithfully translate the content and intent of something in one language to another.
 Facebook has been making significant waves here by utilizing a unique approach with unsupervised machine translation that can recognize the "shapes" of language contexts and the relationships between words to help make more faithful language translations.

 Making AI-enabled conversations a reality

 The conversational AI trends are just as foundational to AI projects as predictive analytics, pattern and anomaly recognition, autonomous systems, hyperpersonalization and goal-driven systems patterns.
-Like the other patterns, it continues to be a rich area of research and product development.
+Like the other patterns, it continues to be a rich of research and product development.
 Soon, we'll be able to have the smooth conversations with machines that we see in science fiction movies, and with the rapid developments we're seeing, that day might not be too far away.